Ultra HD 4K Blu-ray: uncovering a multitude of sins

 Just as VHS blew away Betamax, DVD blew away VHS, Blu-ray technology has blown away DVD.
 Be it a dodgy rear projection, the join on Spock’s pointy ears, or a lady’s nipple and pubic hair in the title sequence of a Bond film, Blu-ray has uncovered a multitude of sins.
 Now, the mask has slipped.

 Bond title sequence stalwart Maurice Binder later admitted to smearing Vaseline petroleum jelly on title sequence models’ pubic hair to flatten the “70s bush”.
+Nice work if you can get it.
 With ladies’ grooming habits having since evolved, I doubt current Bond title sequence director Daniel Kleinman faces the same challenge.

 The make-up that was plastered on Sean Connery’s arms to cover his now conspicuous ‘Scotland forever’ tattoo kind of momentarily ruins the illusion that he is James Bond.
 As do the individual weaves of his hairpiece above his forehead.
 The wires that lifted Christopher Reeve into the sky kind of ruin the illusion that he is Superman.